Street children in Bolivia

 “In the last five years, we’ve been able to register 5,500 children in Latin America.
 It might seem like a piece of paper, but children without a birth certificate can’t continue their education, access medical care and support services, or even legal working opportunities, because they have no identity.
 Toybox helps to remove this barrier, following the particular countries’ process to trace midwives, nurses, extended family members and whomever else we need to, to provide a birth certificate for children.”

-To find out more about Toybox and its latest coronavirus report
+To find out more about Toybox and the latest coronavirus report